-About Dr Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda
+About A/Prof Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda

-Dr Adrian Hunt is a FRANZCO ophthalmologist based in Miranda.
+A/Prof Adrian Hunt is a FRANZCO ophthalmologist — an eye specialist — based in Miranda.
 His practice focuses on cataract surgery and medical retina — the diagnosis and long-term treatment of macular degeneration, retinal vein occlusion, and diabetic eye disease — alongside general ophthalmic care for patients across the Sutherland Shire.

-Eye Surgeons Miranda has been his own practice since 2010, and he has cared for Shire residents here for more than fifteen years.
+Eye Surgeons Miranda has been his own practice since 2011, and he has cared for Shire residents here for more than fifteen years.
 His degrees are MBBS, MBiomedE, FRANZCO and PhD.
-Beyond the practice, he holds a Clinical Senior Lecturer appointment at the University of Sydney, runs an active clinical research program, and serves on the Therapeutic Goods Administration's Advisory Committee on Medicines.
+Beyond the practice, he holds an Associate Professor appointment at the University of Sydney, runs an active clinical research program, and serves on the Therapeutic Goods Administration's Advisory Committee on Medicines.

-Dr Hunt's cataract practice covers straightforward and complex cases, patients with co-existing retinal disease, and the full range of lens options including toric, extended depth of focus (EDOF), and multifocal implants.
+His cataract practice includes both straightforward and complex cases, offering the full range of intraocular lens options, including monofocal, toric, extended depth of focus (EDOF), and multifocal lenses.
+Recommendations are individualised according to each patient's eyes, retinal health, and visual goals.

 He trained in general ophthalmology at Sydney Eye Hospital from 2003 — Australia's largest and busiest ophthalmic training centre — and then completed subspecialty fellowship training in medical retina at Westmead Hospital, where he was invited to stay on as a Staff Specialist at the end of his fellowship.